e-mission/e-mission-phone/README.md

 **Note1**: You may need to scroll up, past all the warnings about `Content Security Policy has been added` to find the port that the server is listening to.

-## End to End Testing
+End to end testing
+---
 A lot of the visualizations that we display in the phone client come from the server.
-In order to do end-to-end testing, we need to run a local server and connect to it.
+In order to do end to end testing, we need to run a local server and connect to it.
 Instructions for:

 1. installing a local server,
 2. running it,